USDA HARDINESS ZONES

 -23.3 to -17.8 degrees C

-Examples of plants that grow well in zone 6 are apple trees, beans (cold varieties), cornflowers, dahlias, kale, lettuce, potatoes, pumpkins, radishes, sage, spinach and squashes.
+Plants that grow well in zone 6 are apple trees, beans (cold varieties), cornflowers, dahlias, kale, lettuce, potatoes, pumpkins, radishes, sage, spinach and squashes.

 Undercover - chilies, cucumbers, peppers and tomatoes.